dorrzun/lu-playground/README.md

 # LU Playground
-A Java project to demonstrate design concepts that budding Java developers can apply in industry and just become more familiar with writing programs that can grow to more than a few files!
+A multi-module Java "playground" for Longwood student interns/alumni to demonstrate understanding of key software design principles, while learning some industry techniques and tools!

 ## Description
-This project does not utilize any common framework and behaves much like any "intro" Java program would.
+This project is divided into multiple modules with various degrees of "scaffolding" for you to complete or design from scratch.
+Ideally, you will complete this project feeling much more equipped to work with Java in the industry, or even create projects on your own!

-There are three modules to complete, and each one involves both familiar and unfamiliar concepts, some pertaining to Java itself or software development as a whole.
+Modules I to III will present both new/known material and concepts, some pertaining to Java itself or software development as a whole.
+Modules IV and V are entirely optional, but provide a simple demonstration of the power that industry standard frameworks offer developers of any level
+Modules V and VI will likely only be appreciated by graduates or people with prior significant exposure to Java

 These assignments are not intended to be gospel or cover all scenarios, but they will hopefully help you understand what makes most code readable and maintainable for years to come.